apache/daffodil-site/site/dfdl-layout.md

     * Run a suite of tests via 'sbt test'
     * Publish a local version of the schema for use in other projects that also follow this layout.
-* Eclipse IDE for development and test of the schema.
-Multiple such schemas all work together without conflict in the IDE.
 * Encourages organizing DFDL schemas into reusable libraries.
     * A DFDL schema project need not define a whole data format.
 It can define a library of pieces to be included/imported by other formats.